 This soothing toner contains hyaluronic acid that provides hydration for your skin.
-Moreover, it has bamboo extract and Japanese honeysuckle flower that have anti-inflammatory and soothing properties.
+Moreover, it has bamboo extract and Japanese honeysuckle flower with anti-inflammatory and soothing properties.

 AXIS-Y Dark Spot Correcting Glow Serum

-A lightweight Niacinamide-based serum that controls sebum production as well as improves skin barrier.
-The ingredients in this product, such as papaya, sea buckthorn and oryza sativa rice bran, are great to brighten the skin.
-Also, with the help of squalane which provides moisture, this product will keep your skin glowing and healthy.
+A lightweight Niacinamide-based serum that controls sebum production and improves skin barrier.
+The ingredients in this product, such as papaya, sea buckthorn and Oryza sativa rice bran, are great to brighten the skin.
+With the help of squalane which provides moisture, this product will keep your skin glowing and healthy.

 Be Plain Hyaluronic Aqua Gel

-Keeping your skin hydrated is especially important when you’re about to wear a mask.
-Beplain Hyaluronic Aqua Gel is a fast-absorbing gel moisturizer that will keep your skin hydrated and plump all day long.
-It also contains madecassoside, one of the active components of Centella Asiatica, and allantoin which have healing properties.
+Keeping your skin hydrated is especially important when you're about to wear a mask.
+Beplain Hyaluronic Aqua Gel is a fast-absorbing gel moisturiser that will keep your skin hydrated and plump all day long.
+It also contains madecassoside, one of the active components of Centella Asiatica, and allantoin, which have healing properties.

 Blithe Patting Splash Mask Soothing & Healing Green Tea